 Original Date Cast:

-Hawkins from an early age took an interest in the welfare of Native Americans.
+Hawkins from an early age took an interest in the welfare of American Indians.
 In 1785 he was appointed a commissioner to negotiate with Cherokees and other Southern Indians, leading to the Treaty of Hopewell.
 Soon thereafter followed work with Choctaws, Chickasaws, and Creeks.
-His domain as Creek agent, beginning in 1796, covered an immense territory, encompassing much of Georgia, Alabama, and Mississippi.
+In 1796 Washington appointed Hawkins Principal Temporary Agent for Indian Affairs South of the Ohio River.
+He chose to live among the Creek Indians.

-From that point forward, Hawkins’s life was dedicated entirely to Indians affairs.
+From that point forward, Hawkins’s life was dedicated entirely to Indian affairs.
 The War of 1812 interrupted his efforts.
-British emissaries fomented discontent with Creeks and other Indians farther to the west.
-Hawkins recruited a regiment of friendly Creeks.
-Andrew Jackson had the upper hand and crushed the British and their Native allies at the Battle of New Orleans in 1815.
+British emissaries provoked discontent with Creeks and other Indians farther to the west.
 Hawkins was bitterly disappointed with the war and its course.
 He died in Crawford County, Georgia, where he was buried.

 Merritt Pound, Benjamin Hawkins: Indian Agent (1951)